Generative Pre-training for Speech with Flow Matching: Experiment

-\paragraph{Training} To enable zero-shot TTS, fine-tuning condition $y$ includes masked audio $x_m$ and the force-aligned phone sequence.
+\paragraph{Training} To enable zero-shot speaker adaptation , fine-tuning condition $y$ includes masked audio $x_m$ and the force-aligned phone sequence.
 We followed the masking strategy of Voicebox during fine-tuning.
 We additionally tested fine-tuning with more (32) GPUs and Low-rank Adaptors (LoRA; \citealp{hu2021lora}; we use rank $r=64$) to study the impact of computational resource for fine-tuning.
 Section~\ref{subsec:se_full} provided a detailed performance analysis based on the number of GPUs used for fine-tuning.
 The batch size is 75 seconds per GPU in all cases.
 For standard fine-tuning, the learning rate is set to peak at 1e-5 after 5k updates, then linearly decay to 0 for the rest 145k steps.
 For LoRA fine-tuning, 9.5M new learnable parameters are introduced to the pre-trained model, accounting for 2.8\% of the full model.
 All pre-trained weights are frozen.
 The learning rate is set to peak at 1e-3.
+Additional results on the impact of the amount of fine-tuning GPU is provided in Section~\ref{subsec:gpu} .

-\paragraph{Results} Zero-shot TTS results are provided in Table~\ref{tab:zstts}.
+\paragraph{Results} Results are provided in Table~\ref{tab:zstts}.
 Comparing to fully supervised models Voicebox or VALL-E, a clear advantage in speaker modeling can be found with \proposed~despite using much less labeled data.
-In terms of WER, \proposed~is slightly worse than Voicebox that uses more labeled data.
+In terms of WER and MOS, \proposed~is slightly worse than Voicebox that uses more labeled data.
 In addition, while single GPU fine-tuning already provided better speaker adaptation than all baselines, we found fine-tuning with more GPUs provided even stronger results.
 Interestingly, LoRA performed the best in terms of both SIM and WER among all fine-tuning setups.
 This suggested that fine-tuning method for generative model could be worth exploring in the future.
 Finally, our baseline without pre-training achieved similar WER to that of the pre-trained model but a significantly worse SIM.
 These findings suggested the proposed generative pre-training improves speaker modeling but not content modeling for speech synthesis.